danielfett/draft-dpop/main.md

    The value MUST be the result of a base64url encoding (with no padding) the SHA-256 hash of the ASCII encoding of the associated access token's value.

-A DPoP proof MAY contain other headers or claims as defined by extension, profile, or deployment specific requirements.
+A DPoP proof MAY contain other JOSE header parameters or claims as defined by extension, profile, or deployment specific requirements.

 (#dpop-proof) is a conceptual example showing the decoded content of the DPoP